 MS Access: Format Function (with Numbers)

-The Microsoft Access Format function takes an expression and returns it as a formatted string.
+The Microsoft Access Format function takes a numeric expression and returns it as a formatted string.

 Format ( expression, [ format ] )